kubeguard/guard/docs/reference/guard_get_installer.md

   -n, --namespace string                     Name of Kubernetes namespace used to run guard server. (default "kube-system")
-      --pki-dir string                       Path to directory where pki files are stored. (default "$HOME/.guard") --private-registry string              Private Docker registry (default "appscode") --run-on-master                        If true, runs Guard server on master instances (default true) --token-auth-file string               To enable static token authentication
+      --pki-dir string                       Path to directory where pki files are stored. (default "$HOME/.guard") --private-registry string              Private Docker registry (default "appscode") --proxy-https                          Https proxy URL to be used --proxy-http                           Http proxy URL to be used --proxy-skip-range                     List of URLs/CIDRs for which proxy should not to be used --proxy-cert                           Path to the certificate file for proxy --run-on-master                        If true, runs Guard server on master instances (default true) --token-auth-file string               To enable static token authentication
 ```